alexpineda/titan-reactor/DEPLOYING.md

 # Building & Deploying API Types

-The types for the plugins and macros are separae packages located under `build/api-types`
+The types for the plugins and macros are separate packages located under `build/api-types`

 Run `yarn run build-api-types`